aloisiovilasboas/smart-grow-portifolio/README.md

 # 🌿 Smart-Grow (Portfolio)

 **Smart-Grow** is a complete web-based management system developed specifically for precision microgreens farming.
-Created for **Cultive-se – Vertical Farm**, Smart-Grow provides intuitive tools for managing production, scheduling, task tracking, data analysis, and team coordination.
+Created for **[Cultive-se](https://www.instagram.com/cultivese.br/)**, Smart-Grow provides intuitive tools for managing production, scheduling, task tracking, data analysis, and team coordination.

 > 🔒 **Note:**
 > This repository is publicly available for portfolio and demonstration purposes only.